Mr-Ojii/MotionTracking_MK-II_Plus/README.md

 ##### Save EXO Options
 - As Sub-filter/部分フィルター？ : Output as a sub filter.
 - Invert Position : Reverse the position of the tracking result.
+- Ignore Aspect Ratio : Ignore the aspect ratio and output in scale.
 ###### Note
 “As English EXO?” option has been removed.
 If you want to load .exo into the English version of AviUtl, please use [AviUtl-Exo-Language-Converter](https://github.com/Mr-Ojii/AviUtl-Exo-Language-Converter) or [GCMZDrops](https://github.com/oov/aviutl_gcmzdrops) instead.
 ##### Video Effect Options